joeytwiddle/coffeescript-gotchas/README.md

         a: 10
         b: 20

-I recommend you get used to placing the object literal directly at the end without a return:
+I recommend you get into the habit of placing the object literal directly at the end without a return:

     myFunc = ->
       someProcessing()